 - Overboard accident

 MARITIME INJURY LAW IN FLORIDA ONLY GIVES YOU 3 YEARS TO SUE

-If you have not hired a lawyer yet and are still not sure what you want to do, then you need to contact a firm and speak to an accident attorney that can explain what your options are.
-The Fort Lauderdale accident attorneys at Madalon Law will gladly answer your questions and not charge you for the call, consultation or even your case if we take it.
+If you have not hired a maritime attorney yet and are still not sure what you want to do, then you need to contact a firm and speak to an accident attorney that can explain what your options are.
+The Maritime Accident Attorneys at Madalon Law will gladly answer your questions and not charge you for the call, consultation or even your case if we take it.
 A client is only billed when we win their case.

 Our Maritime Attorneys have offices in Broward,Palm Beach, and Miami-Dade – covering boat accidents in Fort Lauderdale Beach, West Palm Beach, the Florida Keys, Miami Beach, the Intracoastal, the Port of Miami, Marco Island, the Florida Everglades, Daytona Beach and all other beaches and waterways in the entire State of Florida.